ELLIEAI7/Cliniscribe/client/web-react/README.md

 Main application component that manages state and orchestrates the upload/results flow.

 ### Header.jsx
-Branded navigation header with CliniScribe logo and menu items.
+Branded navigation header with CogniScribe logo and menu items.

 ### Footer.jsx
 App footer with links and legal information.